baskle/hello-world/README.md

 # Hello-World
-One Repository for what?
+A Repository for what?

 Hello,
 I am a Designer and learn how to Code.
-I start with JavaScript and the Library P5js.
+I started with JavaScript and the Library P5js.